ckeditor/ckeditor5/docs/features/toolbar.md

 }
 ```

  * **`items`** &ndash; An array of toolbar item names.
-Most of the components (buttons, dropdowns, etc.) which can be used as toolbar items are described under the {@link features/index Features} tab.
-A full list is defined in {@link module:ui/componentfactory~ComponentFactory editor.ui.componentFactory} and can be listed using the following snippet: `Array.from( editor.ui.componentFactory.names() )`.
+Most of the components (buttons, dropdowns, etc.) that you can use as toolbar items are described in the {@link features/index Features} section.
+A full list is defined in {@link module:ui/componentfactory~ComponentFactory `editor.ui.componentFactory`} and can be listed using the following snippet: `Array.from( editor.ui.componentFactory.names() )`.
 Besides button names, you can also use the dedicated separators for toolbar groups (`'|'`) and toolbar lines (`'-'`).

  * **`removeItems`** &ndash; An array of toolbar item names.
-With this setting you can modify the default toolbar configuration without the need of defining the entire list (you can specify a couple of buttons that you want to remove instead of specifying all the buttons you want to keep).
-If, after removing an item, toolbar will have two or more consecutive separators (`'|'`), the duplicates will be removed automatically.
+With this setting, you can change the default toolbar configuration without the need to define the entire list.
+You can specify a couple of buttons that you want to remove instead of specifying all the buttons you want to keep.
+If, after removing an item, the toolbar will have two or more consecutive separators (`'|'`), the duplicates will be removed automatically.

  * **`shouldNotGroupWhenFull`** &ndash; When set to `true`, the toolbar will stop grouping items and let them wrap to the next line when there is not enough space to display them in a single row.
-This setting is `false` by default, which enables items grouping.
+This setting is `false` by default, which enables item grouping.

 The demo below presents the "regular" toolbar look with `shouldNotGroupWhenFull` set to `false`.
-If there are more toolbar items than can fit in the toolbar in the current display width, some of the items get hidden.
+If there are more toolbar items than can fit in the toolbar in the current display width, some items get hidden.
 You can access them by clicking the show more items button {@icon @ckeditor/ckeditor5-core/theme/icons/three-vertical-dots.svg Show more items}.

 {@snippet features/toolbar-grouping}

 ## Multiline (wrapping) toolbar

-In the [extended toolbar configuration format](#extended-toolbar-configuration-format) it is also possible to arrange toolbar items into multiple lines.
+In the [extended toolbar configuration format](#extended-toolbar-configuration-format), it is also possible to arrange toolbar items into multiple lines.
 Here is how to achieve this:

-* Set the `shouldNotGroupWhenFull` option to `true`, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
+* Set the `shouldNotGroupWhenFull` option to `true`, so items will not be grouped when the toolbar overflows.
+They will wrap to the new line instead.
-* Additionally, the `'-'` separator can be used inside the items list to set the breaking point explicitly.
+* Additionally, you can use the `'-'` separator inside the item list to set the breaking point explicitly.

 ```js
 toolbar: {